t-student/websource/content/post/brms01.md

 summary(blm1, waic = TRUE)
 {{< /highlight >}}

-The results (below) suggest that the standard deviations for reading time are different across subject and object groups.
-However, posterior predictive checks on the maximum and median values (not shown) are still adrift from the observed values.
-We won't take this further yet, but we may return to it later.
+The results (below) suggest that the variation in reading times are different across subject and object groups.
+However, posterior predictive checks on the maximum and median values (not shown) are still not representative of the observed values.
+We won't take this further yet, but we might return to it later.

 ```
  Family: lognormal